mvmujeeb/agltest-v2/README.md

 # AGL Test

 New features:

 1 - Test specs added
-2 - Moved all dippendancies to local(CDN takes time to load) 3 - init.js has been changed to modular pattern design to access each method from test specs 4 - Written four tests, to run the tests run the index-spec.html and the tests are placed in the init-spec.js
+2 - Moved all dippendancies to local(CDN takes time to load) 3 - init.js has been changed to modular pattern design.
+4 - Written four tests, to run the tests run the index-spec.html(https://github.com/mvmujeeb/agltest-v2/blob/master/index-specs.html) and the tests are placed in the init-spec.js(https://github.com/mvmujeeb/agltest-v2/blob/master/init-specs.js)

 Dependancy: jquery
 Test Dependancy: jquery, Jasmin (jasmine.js, jasmine-html.js, boot.js and jasmine.css)